What do we mean by trauma-informed services and why is such an approach important?

 - The National Child Traumatic Stress Network put together a series of 5 presentations on how schools can address trauma Visit disclaimer page .
 Presentations include information about the impact of traumatic events such as bullying, death and grief and loss; the benefits of constructing trauma-informed IEPs in schools, and methods for integrating trauma-informed approaches with evidence-based practice in schools.

-- The National Center on Safe Supportive Learning Visit disclaimer page features this Empirical Guide on School Based Mental Health Visit disclaimer page that reviews the history of mental health services supplied in schools and provides an overview of the evidence for school-based mental health services.
+- The National Center on Safe Supportive Learning Visit disclaimer page features this Empirical Guide on School Based Mental Health (PDF) Visit disclaimer page that reviews the history of mental health services supplied in schools and provides an overview of the evidence for school-based mental health services.

 - The National Association of School Psychologists (NASP Visit disclaimer page ) formulated these tips for parents and educators on supporting students experiencing childhood trauma Visit disclaimer page .
 This resource covers the individual and contextual characteristics associated with increased likelihood of experiencing trauma, warning signs in children, trauma’s potential impact on education, and strategies for adults and school professionals to re-establish security and stability for these children.

-- This white paper entitled Managing threats: Safety lessons learned from school shootings Visit disclaimer page was written by an expert on school based mental health.
+- This white paper entitled Managing threats: Safety lessons learned from school shootings (PDF) Visit disclaimer page was written by an expert on school based mental health.
 The paper discusses the social and psychological effects of school shootings, provides suggestions for preventing these events, and discusses educational policy around school safety.

 We’ve begun working on these issues, but are trying to decide what to tackle next.
 How can I figure out my next steps?